Fly Control in Longview

 Our Proven Approach to Fly Control

 At Gecko Pest Control, we take a comprehensive, results-based approach to fly management.
 Every service begins with a detailed inspection and personalized plan designed for your property’s unique challenges.
+Our technicians also incorporate natural and preventive measures—like using biological controls and modern trapping technology—to minimize fly breeding without relying on harsh chemicals.

 - Thorough Inspections: We identify the root cause of infestations—whether it’s standing water, poor drainage, or open entry points.